MiaPass/MiaPass/README.md

 ## 💫 About Me:
   <ul> 🔭 I’m currently looking for my first job!
 In the meantime, I'm doing little proyects to learn and improve in new technologies. </ul>
-  <ul> 🌱 My next learnings for 2023 will be: Angular and cybersecurity. </ul>
-  <ul> 🤝 I do my own projects after work every day.
+  <ul> 🤝 My own little proyects:
+    <ul> 2021: Develop website of pokemons as a as an individual project for the
+      <a href="https://www.soyhenry.com/"> SoyHenry </a>
-   <ul> 2021: Simple website of pokemons to get better on my frontend with info of each one consuming an API + own db for create new countries.
+      course with info of each one consuming an API + own db for create new pokemons.
 [Reactjs, Redux, Nodejs, Express, PostgreSQL] </ul>
+  <ul> 2021: A team and I created a small
+    <a href="https://share-it-tawny.vercel.app/"> social network </a>
+    as the final project of the
+    <a href="https://www.soyhenry.com/"> SoyHenry </a>
+    course we were in.
+[Reactjs, Redux, Nodejs, Express, PostgreSQL, Trello] </ul>
    <ul> 2022: I did a to-do app to establish certain technologies that he had learned.
 [CSS, Styled Components, Reactjs, Redux, Nodejs, Express, MongoDB] </ul>
    <ul> 2022: Started a videogame catalog app to enhance my animation and desing skills.
 [CSS, MUI, Styled Components, Reactjs, Redux, Nodejs, Express, MongoDB] </ul>
    <ul> 2023: I want to make a dynamic entertainment page.
 [Technologies to select.] </ul>
    <ul> 2023: Also wish to be able to make a video game, basic and simple at least.
 [Technologies to select.] </ul> </ul>
+  <ul> 🌱 My next learnings for 2023 will be: Angular and cybersecurity. </ul>
   <ul> ⚡ Outside of programming, I usually write: sometimes books, sometimes novels, but everything online.
 I usually have a head full of new stories and images that help me with what I like to do. </ul>

 ## 🌐 Socials: